blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Gentle Repose (2nd)
 Casting Time: 1 action
 Range: Touch
-Components: V, S, M(a copper piece placed on each of the target's eyes, which must remain)
+which must remain)
 Duration: 10 days
 You place a copper piece on each of a corpse's eyes and place a ward of against